fbaeuerlein/cpp-vscode-guide/README.md

           short: NoSan
           long: build without adresss sanitizer instrumentation

 The following subsections show the use of the clang sanitizers.
 Simply add the configuration to the `sanitizer` section described above within the `cmake-variants.yaml`.
+You can see a sample file within the `.vscode/` folder of the project.

 ---